kokovidis/portfolio_temp/Research Projects/OpenGovIntelligence/Machine Learning Component/README.md

 Where the user will choose the desired features as predictors.

-Then the lasso algorithm will be executed.
+Then the lasso algorithm will be executed. **Note that lasso algorithm standardizes the features by default.**
 The user will be able to see an MSE-number of variables plot:

 ![lasso2](lasso2.png)